continuent/continuent-vagrant/README.md

 You can repeat this process with any of the examples subdirectories.
 View the README in that directory for more information.
 The launch.sh script will start the images and install the software.
 If you would like to do a manual install of Tungsten, remove 'clusterData => $clusterData,' from the manifests/default.pp file.

+Once you are finished with the instances

+    $ localhost> vagrant destroy -f

 # Using a 64-bit base box

 1. Download the 64-bit box